 The internal audit department provides an objective and independent review of internal department's processes and procedures.
 The department audits areas to ensure compliance with regulations, policies and procedures and applicable contracts.
-After review is completed, a report and corrective action plan, if applicable, is issued.
+Additionally, an evaluation of risk mitigation efforts through control processes is performed to verify effectiveness and efficiency of business processes.
+After review is completed, a report is issued, and recommendations are presented.
+Business units are then responsible for addressing recommendations by formulating action items in response.
 All audits are reported to the Compliance Committee.